sparoodata/mongolens_new/README.md

 - is not affiliated with or endorsed by MongoDB, Inc.
 - is written with the assistance of AI and may contain errors.
 - is intended for educational and experimental purposes only.
-- is provided as-is with no warranty or support—use at your own risk.
+- is provided as-is with no warranty—please use at your own risk.

 ## Support